bun-press/bunpress/memory-bank/activeContext.md

 - File extensions to process
 - Whether to keep original files

-### Recent Changes
+## Recent Changes

+1. Fixed content processor test by properly implementing mocks
+2. Started implementation of the internationalization (i18n) plugin
+3. Implemented the analytics plugin with support for multiple providers
+4. Fixed TypeScript errors in the renderer and other components
+5. Fixed content processor test by properly mocking gray-matter
+6. Implemented the theme system with Shadcn UI integration
+7. Created ThemeManager class for managing themes
+8. Updated renderer to use theme styles and layout
+9. Added proper tests for theme system
-1. Implemented the RSS feed plugin with configurable options and proper testing
+10. Implemented the RSS feed plugin with configurable options and proper testing
-2. Fixed testing isolation issues between router tests and other components
+11. Fixed testing isolation issues between router tests and other components
-3. Added type declarations for plugin test helpers to ensure type safety
+12. Added type declarations for plugin test helpers to ensure type safety
-4. Updated the plugins index and configuration example with RSS feed plugin
+13. Updated the plugins index and configuration example with RSS feed plugin
-5. Implemented comprehensive tests for all plugins
+14. Implemented comprehensive tests for all plugins
-6. Fixed issues with content processor testing
+15. Fixed issues with content processor testing
-7. Improved plugin type definitions for better developer experience
+16. Improved plugin type definitions for better developer experience

-### Current Decisions
+## Current Decisions

 1. **Plugin First Approach**: We're emphasizing a plugin-based architecture to make BunPress highly extensible.
 2. **Modern Image Formats**: The image optimizer defaults to WebP for better web performance.